 The DOR website is a valuable resource for taxpayers as it contains extensive information on Massachusetts taxes.
 In addition, the website has many online applications taxpayers, or their Power of Attorney, may use in their dealings with the Department, including filing returns, making tax payments, updating personal information with DOR, determining the status of a refund, applying for abatements, and more.

-DOR's Customer Service Bureau (CSB) also can assist taxpayers with all aspects of complying with the Commonwealth's personal income tax laws, including determining which forms and schedules to use; answering technical tax questions; locating a refund that is overdue; explaining estimated tax requirements; and responding to inquiries about bills, notices and abatement requests.
+DOR's Contact Center Bureau also can assist taxpayers with all aspects of complying with the Commonwealth's personal income tax laws, including determining which forms and schedules to use; answering technical tax questions; locating a refund that is overdue; explaining estimated tax requirements; and responding to inquiries about bills, notices and abatement requests.